Mansour-Elashry/Retail-Sales-Analysis-SQL/README.md

 - **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
 - **Trend Analysis**: Insights into sales trends across different months and shifts.
 - **Customer Insights**: Reports on top customers and unique customer counts per category.

-## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.